M-Moeini/LLM-Medical-FAQ-Bot/README.md

 - **Preprocessing of user input** to handle tokenization and stopword removal using **NLTK**.
 - **Medical Terms Dataset Filtering** to restrict answers to relevant medical queries (Note: This is an early-stage approach and can be further enhanced with better NLP techniques).
 - **LangChain for conversation management**, allowing smoother and more contextually-aware conversations with users.
-- **MLOps Considerations**: The prototype includes a basic MLOps mindset, with model calls to OpenAI’s API, and an architecture designed for scale in the future.

 ## Setup & Running